 State Tax Credits for Hiring People with Disabilities

 Delaware provides a tax credit for employers in the state who hire individuals with disabilities referred by the state vocational rehabilitation (VR) program.
-The tax credit is equal to 10 percent of the employee’s gross wages (not to exceed $1,500) paid by the qualified employer in the course of that employee’s sustained employment during the taxable year.
+The tax credit is equal to 10% of the employee’s gross wages (not to exceed $1,500) paid by the qualified employer in the course of that employee’s sustained employment during the taxable year.

-Iowa provides employers a tax credit of 65 percent of wages paid in the first 12 months, up to $20,000 per employee, for people with disabilities.
+Iowa provides employers a tax credit of 65% of wages paid in the first 12 months, up to $20,000 per employee, for people with disabilities.
 A person with a disability is defined as, “someone who has a physical or mental impairment which substantially limits one or more major life activities, has a history of impairment, is regarded as having an impairment, qualifies for the targeted jobs tax credit as a person with a disability undergoing vocational rehabilitation or has been certified by the State Division of Vocational Rehabilitation as having a disability.”
-Impairment includes, but is not limited to, psychological disorders and conditions, cosmetic disfigurement, anatomical loss, and any mental or psychological disorder.
+Impairment includes, but is not limited to, psychological disorders and conditions, cosmetic disfigurement, anatomical loss and any mental or psychological disorder.

 The Maryland Disability Employment Tax Credit (MDETC) allows employers to claim credit for employees with disabilities hired on or after December 31, 2014.
 For each taxable year, a credit is allowed in an amount equal to 30 percent of up to the first $9,000 ($2,700) of wages paid during the first and second years of employment.
 A credit of up to $900 is also available to pay for qualified childcare or transportation expenses incurred during the first two years of employment.
-This provision does not apply to people who are hired to replace laid-off employees or workers on strike, a business simultaneously receiving Federal or state employment training benefit, or a business claiming a state tax credit under the “work not welfare” law for the same individual.
+This provision does not apply to people who are hired to replace laid-off employees or workers on strike, a business simultaneously receiving federal or state employment training benefit, or a business claiming a state tax credit under the “work not welfare” law for the same individual.
 For purposes of the program, employees with disabilities include individuals with disabilities who have been certified by the Maryland State Department of Education, Division of Rehabilitation Services (DORS) or the U.S. Department of Veteran Affairs (VA) as having met established criteria.

-New York’s Workers with Disabilities Employment Tax Credit provides up to $2,100 per person for the second year of employment (35 percent of the first $6,000 wages) for individuals receiving vocational rehabilitation services (with a written individual employment plan) from the state, or those who qualify for a Federal Work Opportunity Tax Credit (WOTC) for the first year.
+New York’s Workers with Disabilities Employment Tax Credit provides up to $2,100 per person for the second year of employment (35% of the first $6,000 wages) for individuals receiving vocational rehabilitation services (with a written individual employment plan) from the state, or those who qualify for a Federal Work Opportunity Tax Credit (WOTC) for the first year.
 In order to qualify, an employee must meet the eligibility requirements for certification under the WOTC program as a vocational rehabilitation referral and be certified by the New York State Education Department’s Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR) or the Office of Children and Family Services’ Commission for the Blind and Visually Handicapped (CBVH).

 State Tax Credits for Barrier Removal and Employment Supports

-Arizona recently enacted legislation allowing for a subtraction of eligible business access expenditures paid or incurred when retrofitting developed real property in order to comply with the requirements of the Americans with Disabilities Act (ADA).
+Arizona enacted legislation in 2017 allowing for a subtraction of eligible business access expenditures paid or incurred when retrofitting developed real property in order to comply with the requirements of the Americans with Disabilities Act (ADA).
 This includes any amount of eligible access expenditures recognized under the Internal Revenue Code, including any amount that is amortized according to federal amortization schedules, and that is included in computing taxable income for the current taxable year.

-The Iowa Assistive Device Tax Credit allows an eligible small business to claim a credit against corporate tax equal to 50 percent of the first $5,000 paid during the tax year for purchasing, renting or modifying an assistive device or making other workplace modifications for an employee with a disability.
+The Iowa Assistive Device Tax Credit allows an eligible small business to claim a credit against corporate tax equal to 50% of the first $5,000 paid during the tax year for purchasing, renting or modifying an assistive device or making other workplace modifications for an employee with a disability.
 The Iowa Economic Development Authority certifies those eligible for the credit and issues tax credit certificates for eligible claimants.
 This is a refundable credit.

-Kansas legislation allows any taxpayer who incurs expenditures for the purpose of making an existing facility accessible for people with disabilities, including making all or any portion of a facility or equipment usable for the employment of individuals with disabilities, to claim an income tax credit equal to 50 percent of the expenditures or $10,000, whichever is less.
+Kansas legislation allows any taxpayer who incurs expenditures for the purpose of making an existing facility accessible for people with disabilities, including making all or any portion of a facility or equipment usable for the employment of individuals with disabilities, to claim an income tax credit equal to 50% of the expenditures or $10,000, whichever is less.
 The tax credit will be deducted from the taxpayer’s tax liability for the taxable year following the year in which the expenditures are made by the taxpayer.
 If the amount of the tax credit exceeds the taxpayer’s tax liability for the taxable year, the amount which exceeds the tax liability may be carried over for deduction from the taxpayer’s tax liability in the next taxable year or years, for up to four years.

 Under the Maryland Disability Employment Tax Credit, employers can claim up to $600 the first year and up to $500 the second year against transportation or child care costs paid on behalf of the employee for each qualifying employee.
 If the credit is more than the tax liability, the unused credit may be carried forward for up to five tax years.
 Tax-exempt organizations can apply the credit against the tax on unrelated business taxable income.